ECP-WarpX/WarpX/Docs/source/install/hpc/cori.rst

 the supercomputer Cori at NERSC.
 Replace descriptions between chevrons ``<>`` by relevant values, for instance ``<job name>`` could be ``laserWakefield``.

+Do not forget to first ``source $HOME/knl_warpx.profile`` if you have not done so already for this terminal session.

 For PICMI Python runs, the ``<path/to/executable>`` has to read ``python3`` and the ``<input file>`` is the path to your PICMI input script.

 .. literalinclude:: ../../../../Tools/BatchScripts/batch_cori.sh